Bol Bachchan: Critical response

 The film received some negative reviews.
 Rajeev Masand of CNN-IBN gave the film 2 out of 5 stars and said, "Even if you're a fan of Rohit Shetty's cinema, it's unlikely your chest will become a blouse over this one!"
 Blessy Chettiar of DNA India gave the film 2 out of 5 stars and commented, "If you liked the Shetty Golmaals and Singham, this review will only be bol bachchan for you.
 Have fun while it lasts."
-Ananya Bhattacharya of Zee News gave the film and said, "They say what can't be cured, must be endured.
-Once you give in to that adage and ask your white matter to exit the theatre, you will enjoy the film.
-Watch 'Bol Bachchan' just for laughing."
 Aniruddha Guha of DNA India gave the film 2 out of 5 stars and stated, "Bol Bachchan, overall, falls short of being a laugh riot in spite of having the ammunition for it.
 In its current form, it's best enjoyed inebriated."
 Anupama Chopra of Hindustan Times gave the film 2 out of 5 stars and said, "There is no attempt at plotting, storytelling, delineating a character, building coherence or following logic.
 Shetty’s only agenda is to give you a good time."
 Saibal Chatterjee of NDTV gave the film 1.5 out of 5 stars and concluded that "Bol Bachchan is a comedy so absurd that it could reduce you to tears of despair.
 Conversely, if you have the stomach for such rampant silliness, it might propel you into paroxysms of delight.
 The call is entirely yours."
 Kunal Guha of Yahoo!
 India rated the movie 1 out of 5 stars and said, "Bol Bachchan (BB) jams chopsticks up the nose of Hrishikesh Mukherjee's comic classic Gol Maal and digs itself six feet under with it.
 While the story is the same in theory, being a Rohit Shetty film only adds some cars nailing somersaults, trucks attempting a ballet, baddies playing mid-air Garba after being biffed and Ajay Devgn drawing his eyebrows close enough to show that he means business."